-With the opening of the The Conrad Washington, D.C., comes the latest restaurant from chefs Bryan and Michael Voltaggio, who take luxury to a whole new limit at Estuary.
+With the opening of the The Conrad Washington, D.C., comes the latest restaurant from chefs Bryan and Michael Voltaggio, who take luxury to a whole new level at Estuary.

 There have been plenty of celebrity chefs who've made the move to D.C., including David Chang, but what motivated you to come to the city?
 BRYAN VOLTAGGIO: I’ve personally been in this region since 2003 when Charlie Palmer opened Charlie Palmer Steak, and I’ve always felt like I had a direct connection to this part of the city.
 This project has been something Michael and I have been involved in for a number of years now in CityCenterDC and now The Conrad is the last piece of this entirely new neighborhood.
 To be a part of a modern luxury hotel brand is really synonymous with the style and level of food and hospitality that Michael and I have made a career of.